-- Starting 31 January 2014, duty free liquids purchased from any airport or airline may be carried as hand luggage.
+- Duty free liquids purchased from any airport or airline may be carried as hand luggage.
 Any duty free liquid and receipt must be sealed at the time of purchase inside a security bag with a red border and must not be opened until you arrive at your final destination.

 - If you have a connecting flight, security staff may need to open the security bag for screening.

 - If this is the case then please alert the security officer so your duty free liquids may be re-sealed in a new security bag.